 Check the Gutters

 First, you’ll have to inspect your gutters and clean them out.
 Clogged gutters get very heavy and can pull away from your roof and siding, so ensuring they are free from debris will protect the state of your roof.
 Also, this will prevent leaks, overflowing water, and foundation damage.
 Get up on a ladder with a scoop and a bucket to remove all leaves, twigs, acorns and nests.
-Use a garden hose to flush out any remaining particles.
+Use a garden hose or leaf blower to flush out any remaining particles.
 Make sure your downspouts are positioned properly to encourage water runoff well away from the home.

 Inspect the Roof